Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Method

 We implement our proposed loss function on open-source bivariate Gaussian predictors that originally use NLL loss.
 This choice enables a fair comparison, as the network architecture remains unchanged.
 It is important to note that, as our contribution lies in the design of the loss function rather than the network architecture, the proposed approach is model-agnostic and can be applied to various neural network architectures.
 The main objective of our proposed loss function is to ensure that the predicted distribution exhibits the properties of a bivariate Gaussian distribution as defined in Eq~\ref{eq: chi2}.
 To enforce this, we define a loss function based on the difference between the empirical distribution of squared Mahalanobis distances (computed from ground truth samples) and the theoretical Chi-squared distribution.
 Since we only have a limited number of ground truth samples, we approximate the empirical density using kernel density estimation (KDE), which provides a differentiable alternative to standard histograms, as follows:

-In this equation, $\{D_t^i\}_{i=1}^{N_t}$ denotes set of random variables representing the squared Mahalanobis distance between ground truth positions and predicted distributions of all pedestrians at time $t$ where $N_t$ is number of pedestrians. $\{c_j\}_{j=1}^k$ are uniformly spaced bin centers over the interval $[0, \max_i\{D_t^i\}]$, $\bar{K}$ is a kernel function, and $b$ is the bandwidth parameter.
-For our density estimation, we employ a Gaussian kernel which is the standard normal distribution, followed by a softmax normalization with temperature parameter $T$ to obtain a smooth and differentiable estimation.

-Finally, we sum up the probability densities to get the Cumulative Density Function (CDF) and define our loss (see Figure~\ref{fig:CDF}), $\mathcal{L}_{CDF}$ as the mean absolute error between the estimated CDF, $\hat{F}(c_j)$, and Chi-squared CDF, $F_{\mathcal{X}_2^2}(c_j)$:
+In this equation, $\{D_t^i\}_{i=1}^{N_t}$ denotes the set of random variables representing the squared Mahalanobis distance between ground truth positions and predicted distributions of all pedestrians at time $t$ where $N_t$ is number of pedestrians. $\{c_j\}_{j=1}^k$ are uniformly spaced bin centers over the interval $[0, \max_i\{D_t^i\}]$, $\bar{K}$ is a kernel function, and $b$ is the bandwidth parameter.
+For our density estimation, we employ the standard normal distribution as our Gaussian kernel, followed by a softmax normalization with temperature parameter $T$ to obtain a smooth and differentiable estimation.
+Finally, we sum up the probability densities to get the Cumulative Density Function (CDF), $\hat{F}(c_j)$, and define our loss (see Figure~\ref{fig:CDF}), $\mathcal{L}_{CDF}$ as the mean absolute error between the estimated CDF, $\hat{F}(c_j)$, and Chi-squared CDF, $F_{\mathcal{X}_2^2}(c_j)$:

 Matching the distribution of confidence levels only guarantees to satisfy the second mentioned property of an ideal bivariate Gaussian.
 It alone does not guarantee that the predicted mean aligns with the ground truth.
-Thus, we add mean absolute error between predicted means and ground truth positions to our final loss formulation:
+Thus, we add mean absolute error term between predicted means and ground truth positions, where $\beta $ controls its contribution to the overall loss: